agentlang-ai/agentlang-docs/docs/concepts/data-model.md

 ![Graph Data Model](img/entity-relationship.png "Entity-Relationship")

 * **Hierarchical**: There are two kinds of relationships - `:contains` and `:between`.
-While `:between` relationship is a simple association between two entities, `:contains` relationship form a more structured containment/parent-child relationship.
+While `:between` relationship is a simple association between two entities, `:contains` relationship form a more structured parent-child relationship.
 Entities that are related to each other via a `:contains` relationship form a tree.
 So, the data model ends up being a graph of trees.

 ![Hierarchical Graph Data Model](img/entity-relationship-contains.png "Entity-Relationship-contains")